-Glass doors can be tricky.
-Overall, you’ll want to choose a thickness of glass that can stand up to pressure, as well as one with an opacity that allows you to see through it as you will.
-Privacy ratings for glass doors are measured from 1 – 10, so you can pick what works best for you (10 being the most opaque).
-Glass is also rated in how shatterproof it is, so consider all of these options when choosing the panels that will go on your door, keep in mind that glass is also graded in terms of how shatterproof it is.
+Glass doors might be difficult to operate.
+Overall, you’ll want to choose a glass thickness that can withstand pressure and has an opacity that allows you to see through it as needed.
+Glass door privacy ratings range from 1 to 10, so you can choose what works best for you (10 being the most opaque).
+When picking the panels that will go on your door, keep in mind that glass is also graded in terms of how shatterproof it is.

-When solid doors were battery tested, I was found that the most crucial part of door security was the door jamb near the lock was the most important aspect of door security.
-This area always splits on fiberglass, wood, and steel doors this area split every time.
-Reinforced locks and bolted strike places were found to go a long way toward making a door more kick-resistant.
+When solid doors were battery tested, it was discovered that the door jamb near the lock was the most important aspect of door security.
+This area always splits on fiberglass, wood, and steel doors.
+It was discovered that reinforced locks and fastened strike points go a long way toward making a door more kick-resistant.
 The key to good home security is having the correct combination of door, lock, and reinforcement.
-Many homeowners ignore the garage door, so make sure that all the doors leading into your home are reinforced properly.
+Many homeowners ignore the garage door, so make sure that all of the doors going into your home are adequately reinforced.

 There are some doors that really take the cake when it comes to being, well, everything-resistant.
 Master Security manufactures doors that withstand not only intruders, but fires, hurricanes and even bullets.
 This company started making super strong doors in 1974, when an Italian engineer realized there was a hole in the market.
 Today, you can find Master security doors sold everywhere.
 The door even comes with four deadbolts and an anti-pick lock for maximum security.
 These doors are constructed with reinforced, galvanized 12 gauge steel.
 Which means, they’re ultra-strong.
 These doors can withstand our men beating it with a sledgehammer for ten minutes straight.
 Whether its gunshots or cannonballs, nothing gets through Master security steel doors.

-Sur Celik Kapi doors are another brand with proven resiliency.
-When put to a sledgehammer test with another, cheaper steel door, Sur Celik Capi blew the competition out of the water.
-The cheaper door gave way after nineteen hits, whereas on the Sur Celik Kapi, the test stopped at 933 hits due to the crew’s fatigue.
+Main Door Mahogany doors are another brand with proven resiliency.
+When put to a sledgehammer test with another, cheaper steel door, Main Door Mahogany blew the competition out of the water.
+The cheaper door gave way after nineteen hits, whereas on the Main Door Mahogany, the test stopped at 933 hits due to the crew’s fatigue.
 Talk about protection.